arzzen/git-quick-stats/README.md

         displays a list of commits per hour
     -A, --commits-by-author-by-hour
-        displays a list of commits per hour by author
+        displays a list of commits per hour by author -z, --commits-by-timezone
+        displays a list of commits per timezone
+    -Z, --commits-by-author-by-timezone
+        displays a list of commits per timezone by author

 SUGGEST OPTIONS
     -r, --suggest-reviewers